raspberrypilearning/astro-pi-guide/inputs-outputs/joystick.md

 			x -= 1
 ```

 You can try this out if you like, but there's a problem.
-If the pixel falls off the edge of the matrix, the program will error, so this needs handling in the code.
+If the pixel falls off the edge of the matrix, the program will produce an error, so this needs handling in the code.

 ```python
 while True: